douglascm/timescale_assignment/README.md

 Testing is supplied for the main functionalities of the project, as well as an integration test of the main script for a sample of six months.
 The files are:

-* test_percentile: tests the percentile query for the desired amount.
+* test_percentile.py: tests the percentile query for the desired amount.
-* test_query: tests the hability to connect to the timescale db and return results from the cursor.
+* test_query.py: tests the hability to connect to the timescale db and return results from the cursor.
 * test_save.py: tests the download of a file from the an URL
 * test_write.py: tests the method to push data into the timescale database.
 It pushes data into the test table, truncating it before.

 ## Final Notes

 I started the project cloning the [getting-started](https://github.com/docker/getting-started.git) from docker to setup files faster but ended up with excessive amounts of commits and unecessary files.
 File which I had to remove later.

+Test runs of 2 years periods, 2021-2022 completed under 30 minutes, showing satisfactory performance.

 ## Closing Comments